b00f/durian/README.md

 Durian is a stateless VM based on [parity-wasm](https://github.com/paritytech/parity-wasm) for blockchains.

-## Dosumentation
-You can check [here](https://docs.google.com/document/d/11BOKAwnepo-LNQtJu7UphQ75VNIY83HjJIY2GtZTtEI/edit?usp=sharing) to see how durian works.

 ## Building

 Durian requires **latest stable Rust version** to build.
 You can install Rust through [rustup](https://www.rustup.rs/).